 Workforce Development Program

-For more than 30 years, you have supported Employment Services by employing individuals working their way out of homelessness & poverty.
-Sadly, Bissell Centre’s Casual Labour program is ending on June 30.
-While we’re sad to lose this vital program, we are happy to be offering a new robust training program for Bissell Centre participants called Workforce Development.
+This year, Bissell is excited to begin offering a new robust training program for Bissell Centre participants called Workforce Development.
 Keep reading to learn more about this program’s schedules and the topics that will be covered.

 Looking for workers?